-Marcelo López-Dinardi is an immigrant, researcher, designer and educator based in Texas, and an Assistant Professor in the Department of Architecture at Texas A&M University.
+Marcelo López-Dinardi is an immigrant, in-part designer-theorist, and educator based in Texas, and an Assistant Professor in the Department of Architecture at Texas A&M University.
 He is also Partner of A(n) Office.
-His work engages with architecture and political economy, biopolitics, and alternative practices for architecture, and has exhibited in the Venice Biennale among others.
-Before joining A&M he taught at Barnard College, Columbia University, NJIT, University of Pennsylvania, Pratt Institute, and RISD.
-He holds a B.Arch. from the Polytechnic University of Puerto Rico and an MS in Critical, Curatorial and Conceptual Practices for Architecture from the GSAPP of Columbia University.
+He’s interested in the multiple scales of design; biopolitics and agency in design and education; and architecture as expanded media (publications and curatorial practices).
+His work as partner of A(n) Office was exhibited in the Venice Biennale of Architecture in 2016 and has written for Avery Review, The Architect’s Newspaper, Domus, Planning Perspectives, Art Forum (China), and lectured at The Cooper Union, Princeton University, RISD, GSAPP, among others.
+He holds a B.Arch. from the Polytechnic University of Puerto Rico, and a MS in Critical, Curatorial and Conceptual Practices for Architecture from the (GSAPP) Graduate School of Architecture, Planning and Preservation of Columbia University.

 Recent collaborators include: Tyrene Calvesbert, Mitch McEwen, Isabelle-Kirkham Lewitt, Harrison Ratcliff-Bush, Marina Otero Verzier, Nina Valerie Kolowratnik, Francisco Díaz, Oscar Oliver-Didier, Pier Paolo Pala, Chau Tran, Yuliya Veligurskaya.